Tonetfal/UE5FSM/Docs/Labels.md

 	GOTO_STATE_LABEL(UMyMachineState_Demo, MyCoolLabel);
 	GOTO_STATE_CLASS_LABEL(UMyMachineState_Demo::StaticClass(), MyCoolLabel);

-	// Note that the code is going to wait upon successfully pushing a new state to the stuck up until we become the
+	// The code is going to wait upon SUCCESSFULLY pushing a new state to the stack up until this state becomes the
-	// top-most state once again
+	// top-most one once again
-	co_await PUSH_STATE_LABEL(UMyMachineState_Demo, MyCoolLabel);
+	PUSH_STATE_LABEL(UMyMachineState_Demo, MyCoolLabel);
-	co_await PUSH_STATE_CLASS_LABEL(UMyMachineState_Demo::StaticClass(), MyCoolLabel);
+	PUSH_STATE_CLASS_LABEL(UMyMachineState_Demo::StaticClass(), MyCoolLabel);

+	// The code is going to wait the push result, as long as the arguments were valid, and the pushed state's
+	// subsequent deactivation.
+It means that the state might've not been pushed immediately, but it might be at some
+	// point, for instance, after the active state is changed to something that doesn't prevent the request from executing PUSH_STATE_QUEUED_LABEL(UMyMachineState_Demo, MyCoolLabel);
+	PUSH_STATE_QUEUED_CLASS_LABEL(UMyMachineState_Demo::StaticClass(), MyCoolLabel);
 }
 ```